 Daria Ivleva is a Senior Advisor for adelphi in the field of international cooperation, climate, and energy.
 In Mistra Geopolitics, she works on geopolitics of decarbonization.

-Daria Ivleva is a Senior Advisor in the field of climate diplomacy at Adelphi.
+Daria Ivleva is a Senior Advisor and Co-Lead of the Climate Policy Programme at Adelphi.
 In Mistra Geopolitics, she works on the geopolitics of decarbonization.

 Telephone:+49 (30) 8900068-76

 Karl Hallding worked as a senior research fellow at Stockholm Environment Institute (SEI) for over 20 years, where he was a research leader in the global research directorate.
 His research dealt with the transformation of the energy system, with a specific analysis on how energy and climate policies affect this transformation.
 Karl Hallding is now employed by Vinnova.